 - This post contains affiliate links.
 Read more here.

-We know all too well how real the pet hair struggle can be.
+At Rover, we know the pet hair struggle well.
 We’ve got drawers and closets full of solutions to show for it: multiple kinds of lint rollers, various vacuums and attachments, specialty brooms, and more.
-Carpet rakes can be one of the most effective tools for pulling hairs out of carpets and rugs.
-But there are a lot of options—so we’ve taken matters into our own hands to find the best carpet rakes for pet hair for your household.
+Carpet rakes can be one of the most effective tools for pulling pet hair out of carpets and rugs.
+But there are a lot of options—so we assembled a team of Rover testers with extra fluffy pets and tried out out a range of carpet rakes to find the best.

 Best Overall Carpet Rake for Pet Hair: LandHope Rubber-Bristled Push Broom